XRPLF/XRPL-Standards/XLS-20/README.md

 5. Alice re-creates her account at ledger 258.
 6. Alice mints an NFT. `FirstNFTokenSequence` initializes to her account sequence (258), and `MintedNFTokens` initializes as 0.
-This newly-minted NFT would have a sequence number of 258, which is a duplicate of what she issued through authorized minting before she deleted her account.
+This newly minted NFT would have a sequence number of 258, which is a duplicate of what she issued through authorized minting before she deleted her account.